ptrebert/ref-container/README.md

   - if you need to adapt reference files for your workflow, then you should absolutely specify a different folder for derived reference files, e.g. `references_derived/`, to avoid rule ambiguity

-If the above requirements are met, add the following code snippet at the top of your main Snakefile:
+If the above requirements are met, add the following code snippet at the top of your main Snakefile (assuming that you are following standard layout recommendations and your main `Snakefile` is located in the `workflow/` subfolder of your repository):

 ```python
 import pathlib